A private market primer

 What are Private Markets?

-Private market asset classes, like venture capital and private equity, often have an edge over public markets when it comes to performance.
+Private market asset classes, like venture capital, often have an edge over public markets when it comes to performance.
 One key reason is the ability to invest in high-growth companies earlier in their development, long before they’re available to the public.
 This access can lead to outsized returns, particularly in sectors like technology.
 And now that companies are staying private for longer, by the time they do go public, a lot of the value has already been squeezed by institutional investors.

 Balancing risk and reward